-Abstract Nem trey (NT), Sangvak (SV) (minced fish), Nem sbek chrouk (NC) (minced fish mixed with pork skin) are fermented fish products with two to three days of fermentation and ready-to-eat except for Sangvak, which are grilled before consuming.
-These appetizers are popular; however, their safety concerns over biogenic amines, such as histamine, are neglected, which could pose a health problem.
-Biogenic amines are nitrogenous organic chemical compounds mainly produced from the decarboxylation of amino acid, histidine, by the activity of certain bacteria associated with fish products processing with poor hygiene and unstable temperature control.
+Abstract Nem trey (NT), Sangyak (SV) (minced fish), and Nem sbek chrouk (NC) (minced fish mixed with pork skin) are fermented fish products popular in Cambodia; NC and NT are ready for direct consumption after two or three days of fermentation, while SV must be additionally grilled before consuming.
+However, food safety standards for these products including control of biogenic amines such as histamine are neglected, which could pose a health problem.
+Biogenic amines are nitrogenous organic chemical compounds mainly produced from the decarboxylation of amino acid, histidine, by the activity of certain bacteria associated with fish products processed under poor hygiene and unstable temperature control.
 This study aimed to determine the histamine level in NT, SV, and NC products and studied its correlation with the viable bacterial count (BVC).
-Twenty-six samples.
-NT (n=12), SV (n=5), and NC (n=9), were collected from different producers from Battambang (BB) and Kratie (KT) provinces.
-A Histamine Test kit, a colorimetric enzymatic assay, was used to determine histamine level.
+Twenty-six samples, NT (n=12), SV (n=5), and NC (n=9), were collected from different producers from Battambang (BB) and Kratie (KT) provinces.
+A histamine test kit utilizing a colorimetric enzymatic assay, was used to determine histamine level.
 The BVC was done using the spread plate technique on Luria Bertani agar media incubated at 37°C for 24h.
-For KT province, NT and NC contained BVC (log{10} CFU/g) in the range of 5.74±0.02 to 6.57±0.01 and 5.52±0.01 to 5.98 ± 0.01 , while histamine (mg/kg) ranged from 0 to 156.43 ± 0.13 and 28.76 ± 0.71 to 73.87±0.13, respectively.
-SV, NT, and NC from BB province contained the BVC (log10 CFU/g) ranging from 6.02 ± 0.16 to 6.56 ± 0.15 , 5.97 ± 0.15 to 6.04 ± 0.15 , and 5.69 ± 1.18 to 6.12±0.11, while histamine (mg/kg) ranging from 6.10±0.44 to 54.52±0.00, 0 to 10.90±0.14, and 0 to 38.54±0.00, respectively.
-The BVC and histamine showed a significant correlation, with a value of 0.448 (p-value<0.05; based on statistical analysis.
-Therefore, raw materials, processing, and storage condition along the production chain should be evaluated in further study to ensure the safety of the products.
+For KT province, NT and NC contained BVC (log10CFU/g) in the range of 5.74 ± 0.02 to 6.57 ± 0.01 and 5.52 ± 0.01 to 5.98 ± 0.01 , while histamine (mg/kg) ranged from 0 to 156.43±0.13 and 28.76±0.71 to 73.87±0.13, respectively.
+SV, NT, and NC from BB province contained the BVC (log10 CFU/g) ranging from 6.02±0.16 to 6.56±0.15, 5.97±0.15 to 6.04±0.15, and 5.69±1.18 to 6.12±0.11, while histamine (mg/kg) ranging from 6.10±0.44 to 54.52±0.00, 0 to 10.90±0.14, and 0 to 38.54±0.00, respectively.
+The BVC and histamine showed a significant correlation, with a value of 0.448 (p-value < 0.05).
+Therefore, raw materials, processing, and storage conditions along the production chain should be evaluated in further studies to ensure safety of the fermented fish products.

-Keywords biogenic amine, viable plate count, fermented fish, food safety

-Fish and fishery products have long been associated with people's socioeconomic lives.
-To preserve fish, fermentation is one of the oldest and most cost-effective methods (Uochoi, 2019).
-Fish fermentation is practiced in many parts of the world, but the most popular practice is found in Southeast Asia, including Cambodia.
-Generally, the common fermented fish product in Cambodia include prahok (fish paste), teuk trey (fish sauce), trey praherm; trey proma (salted fish), and mam trey, paork, and nem (other fermented fish) that have played an essential part of the typical diet in Cambodia involved to fermented fish (Ly et al., 2018, 2020).
+Keywords biogenic amine, viable bacterial count, fermented fish, food safety includes prahok (fish paste), teuk trey (fish sauce), trey praherm; trey proma (salted fish), and mam trey, paork, and nem (other fermented fish) that have played an essential part of the typical diet in Cambodia involved to fermented fish (Ly et al., 2018, 2020).
 Among these types of Cambodian fermented fish products, Nem such as Nem trey (NT), Sangvak (SV) (minced fish), and Nem sbek chrouk (NC) (minced fish mixed with pork skin) are the fermented fish products that usually take two to three days for fermentation.
 These ready-to-eat appetizers, except for Sangvak, which needs to be grilled before consumption, are popular among Cambodians.